Chapter 8. Collections and Enumerators

 ICollectionOnSTLImpl Usage

-class is to see it in action.
+The best way to understand the ICollectionOnSTLImpl class is to see it in action.
 The

-standard collection interface assumed that we wanted to manage a
+first C++based implementation of the IPrimesCollection standard collection interface assumed that we wanted to manage a

-s.
+precalculated container of VARIANT s.
 This can be done

-using ICollectionOnSTLImpl
+using ICollectionOnSTLImpl:

 1// Needed for implementation of get_Item.